pensjonatus/flash-fiction/blog/being-a-man.md

 ---
-title: 'Being a Man'
+title: Being a Man
 date: '2014-01-07'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My father was dying.
 I flew to New York and took a cab to Manhattan.
 I rang the